c-a-s-t-l-e/senseLiner/documents/reference_materials/spacy-pos-line-break-rules.md

 ## How to Break English Texts By Using Senseline Formatting

-Below is a tqable of the three valid breaks in senseline formatting and the spaCy labels we need to know about
+Below is a table of the three valid breaks in senseline formatting and the spaCy labels we need to know about to breakdown the texts:

 | **Rule Type**                    | **Trigger**                                                                       | **spaCy Dependencies/POS**                                    | **Formatting Action**                                      |
 | -------------------------------- | --------------------------------------------------------------------------------- | ------------------------------------------------------------- | ---------------------------------------------------------- |